silverbulletmd/silverbullet/docs/Space Manager.md

 Once finished, the server writes `users.json` and `spaces.json` and redirects you to your newly created space.
 To return to the space manager, simply open the `/.spaces` URL.

 # Accounts
-Each account has a username, password, admin flag and any number of API tokens.
+Each account has a username, password, admin flag, any number of API tokens, and a profile — an optional full name and email used for attribution — which the account holder can edit themselves, or an admin can set on their behalf.
+See [[HTTP API#Accounts (multi-space mode)]] for the profile endpoints.

 * **Admins** can reach the admin UI and manage spaces, accounts, and tokens.
 They can also log into *every* space.
 * **Non-admin accounts** are ordinary users: they can log into any space they are a member of (see [[#Access]]).